MicahMaphet/Sparrow_Quiz/README.md

 # Sparrow_Quiz
-It's a very simple sparrow quiz
+It's a very simple sparrow quiz.
-I am learning a little bit about css, html, and javascript
+It is so I can learn, javascript, html, and css.